 I take pride in my advanced detective skills, and I apply them to almost everything!
 For example, figuring out who ate a sticky snack on the couch, who wore muddy shoes in the house, and most importantly, where is the entry point of the army of ants invading our house?

 When the ants invaded, I figured out how to get rid of ants naturally.
 And here’s how we did it!

 How to Get Rid of Ants Naturally

 Having ants everywhere outdoors doesn’t bother me.
 But when I see them treading upon the kitchen countertops I spring into action.
 Therefore, in the past two spring/summer seasons we have successfully rid our house of two different types of ants.
 Also, we decided it was time to show you how to get rid of ants naturally!

-When you’re dealing with ants in your house, detective work is an integral part of eradicating them, but there’s actually much more to it.
-Finding the most effective treatment for ants depends on the specific type you have invading your house.
-Each species has different behaviors, preferences in food, and remedies that will be effective in keeping them out of your home.
+When learning how to get rid of ants naturally, detective work is an integral part of eradicating them.
+Furthermore, finding the most effective treatment for ants depends on the specific type you have invading your house.
+To explain, each species has different behaviors, preferences in food, and eradication solutions.

 Odorous House Ants